abzicht/gpsplit/Readme.md

     their neighboring points.
   + `--min-radius 1000` removes segments completely, if their points lie within a 1000 meter radius to the starting point.
-  + `--min-points 80` removes segments completely, if they have less then 80 GPX points.
+  + `--min-points 80` removes segments completely, if they have less than 80 GPX points.

 ## Library